Shake N Wake

 Seven11 on 7/11

 These field trips are included in registration.
-These are not additional costs to parents and campers.
-It looks we may offer two trips per week.
+These are not additional costs to parents and campers other than money for additional arcade credits or to spend at a gift shop.
+It looks we may offer three trips per week (pool twice and one above trip).

-Field trips may be limited during the last week of camp (Wacky Tacky OMC Week) for team competitions.
+Field trips may be limited during the last week of camp for team competitions.

 During the last day of camp, there's a cookout and snow cones after team competitions!